 (FYI: Of course you lose your Airport card with this mod, but if you must have wireless, there's USB Wireless options or better yet (IMO) an Ethernet to 802.11n (and g/b) Wireless bridge.
-Rather than the usual single ethernet port models, I'd be more interested in this Buffalo model with 4 Ethernet ports.-Mike)
+Rather than the usual single ethernet port models, I'd be more interested in a model with 4 ethernet ports, like Buffalo WLITX4AG300N.)

 The switch is no more difficult than installing memory and HD.
 To move out the cables it was necesarry to remove a small peace of the case.
 (I.E. for the eSATA card cable pass-thru.
 I asked if he could send a pix of that - he said he would over the weekend.)
 You should not try the switch if you are not used to this kind of work.